monte-mahlum/monte-mahlum.github.io/_pages/projects.md

 *Fall 2024*

 After being a mentee in my undergrad, I had the opportunity to mentor one student through their reading of [\[B&D\]](https://link.springer.com/book/10.1007/978-3-662-12918-0).
-I found our discussions of manifolds and Lie theory to be extremely rewarding and I'm happy to have taken it upon myself to begin writing the following exposition: [Clarifying The Tangent Space](https://monte-mahlum.github.io/files/tangent_space.pdf).
+I found our discussions of manifolds and Lie theory to be extremely rewarding.
+Throughout the program, we made an effort to reinterpret elements of this theory categorically, i.e., in terms of categories, functors, natural transformations, etc. Out of this program came the following exposition: [Clarifying The Tangent Space](https://monte-mahlum.github.io/files/tangent_space.pdf).

 ### Manifold Institute